JadeCong/JadeCong.github.io/index.md

 layout: welcome
 title: GitHub Pages of Jingde (Jade) Cong
 description: >
-  Official blogs for Jade Cong where you can know more about me and my projects.
+  Official GitHub Pages for Jade Cong where you can know more about me.
 # logo:
 # theme_color:
 # accent_color: